Archives

 Read More »

-Russian Defence Ministry on progress of the special military operation (8–14 November 2025) In response to terrorist attacks launched by Ukraine against civilian objects on the territory of Russia, the Armed Forces of the Russian Federation delivered a massive strike with long-range air-, ground-, and sea-based high-precision weapons including Kinzhal hypersonic air-launched ballistic missiles as
+Russian Defence Ministry on progress of special military operation (15–21 November 2025 In response to terrorist attacks launched by Ukraine against civilian facilities in Russia from 15 to 21 November, the Armed Forces of the Russian Federation carried out one massive and six group strikes, as a result of which enterprises of the defence industry

 Read More »